 Estuary Housing Association Limited was founded in the 1970s and registered with the Housing Corporation in 1984.
 It is a Registered Society under the Co-Operative and Community Benefit Society Act 2014, with charitable rules and status.
-It provides 4,300 homes in 18 local authority areas across Essex and three bordering London boroughs of Redbridge; Havering; and Barking & Dagenham.
-The largest concentration of this provision, 1,429 units, is in the town of Southend-on-Sea.
+It is regulated by the Regulator of Social Housing, Care Quality Commission and Ofsted.
+It provides over 4500 homes in 17 local authority areas across Essex and three bordering London boroughs of Redbridge; Havering; and Barking & Dagenham.
+The largest concentration of this provision, 1,581 units are in the town of Southend-on-Sea.
 The Association provides additional services in Southend, including a Nursery and Housing Office.
 Our remaining stock is dispersed throughout Essex, in both urban and rural areas.

 The Association’s supply chains are drawn mainly from the construction, property maintenance and adult social care market.
-EHA operates in England and has an annual turnover of £39 million.
+EHA operates in England and had an annual turnover of £40.3 million in 2018/19.
 EHA has assessed the risks of modern slavery and human trafficking as follows;